 “Which we haven’t,” I respond rather bitterly.
 If it were anyone but my brother standing in the doorway, I’d apologize profusely for speaking so rudely.
 However, it was Lorcan, and he rarely takes offense to my tone, although he always notices.
 “And I doubt we will anytime soon.”

 My brother walks across the room towards me.
 He is wearing that lost expression on his face that he was practically born with, looking like the masculine form of our mother, but his grey eyes, which are identical to mine, are rather thoughtful.
 He sits down beside me, his long legs stretching out in front of him across the scuffed hardwood floor.
 “No, Lysander,” he shakes his head at me.
 His blond hair is always loose and unkempt, like our mother’s and like Lily’s.
 It flops around his face now, and he looks kind of puppy-like.
-“We have
+“We have seen his daughter.”

 I sit straight up.
 “Lily was here?”